Trams in Nordhausen: Tram-train

 Nordhausen also practices a unique model of tram-train operation, in which metre-gauge dual-power railcars operate using electric power in the town, and change to diesel-electric to operate on the Harzer Schmalspurbahnen (HSB) line to Ilfeld.

 On the centenary of the Harzquerbahn in 1999, HSB and Stadtwerke Nordhausen stated their intent to connect the railway and tram systems.
 A track along Oskar-Cohn-Straße connecting the Bahnhofsplatz tram stop to the Harzquerbahn sidings at Nordhausen Nord station opened on 28 April 2002, and since then HSB railcars have terminated at the tram stop instead of the railway station.

 Since the HSB is not electrified, new dual-power vehicles had to be procured.
-On 3 June 2000, as part of the centenary celebrations of the Nordhausen tram, the first such vehicle was presented.
-Dubbed the Twino, it was a GT4 railcar fitted with a five-cylinder passenger car diesel engine, and was used for practical testing of dual-power operation.
-In December 2001 three Combino Duo trams were ordered, fitted with BMW M67 3.9-litre twin-turbocharged V8 engines.
+On 25 August 2000, as part of the centenary celebrations of the Nordhausen tramway, the first such vehicle was presented.
+GT4 tram No. 72 was fitted with two five-cylinder passenger car diesel engines, named the Twino and used for practical testing of dual-power operation.
+In December 2001 three Combino Duo trams were ordered, fitted with 190-kW BMW M67 3.9-litre V8 engines.

 On 1 May 2004, route 10 was launched.
 It follows the course of route 1 from the Südharz Klinikum hospital through Nordhausen town centre to the station forecourt, and then along the Harzquerbahn track as far as Ilfeld Neanderklinik, a distance of 11.4 km.

 In 2024 a study into the future of the tram-train line suggested electrification of the railway line and operation with standard trams would be a better option than new hybrid vehicles powered by batteries or hydrogen when the Combino Duos need replacing.